bobmonsour/11tybundle.dev/content/blog/2026/11ty-bundle-82.md

 ---

 ## Highlights

+**Eleventy: 2025 in Review.** Zach takes a look back at the past year with [Eleventy, 2025 in Review](https://www.11ty.dev/blog/review-2025/).
+Amazing as it sounds, _"...year-over-year npm downloads are up by 51%!"_ But my favorite line of the post is this one: _"Eight years into this roller coaster of an open source project and it still feels like we’re just getting started!"_ Yeeeeee-haaaaawwwww!

 **Got simple docs?** [ReallySimpleDocs](https://reallysimpledocs.com/) is here, offering _"A really simple documentation template built with 11ty and Tailwind."_